 Graduates of our program are prepared to seek advanced degrees in psychology, including Chaminade’s master of science in counseling psychology.
 Other potential career options include in the fields of business, medicine, education, government and law.

-Upon completion the program in Psychology, a graduating student will demonstrate the following competencies:
+Upon completion of the undergraduate B.S. program in Psychology, students will be able to:

 - PSY 101 General Psychology